Rittenhouse lawyers' trial playbook: Don't 'crusade,' defend - NewsBreak

 “I was hired by the two first lawyers.
 I’m not going to use their names,” Richards said Friday.
 “They wanted to use Kyle for a cause and something that I think was inappropriate — and I don’t represent causes.
 I represent clients.”

-It was a strategy that sometimes conflicted with other forces surrounding Rittenhouse.
-Fox News had a camera crew embedded with Rittenhouse at certain points, including before and after the verdict, gathering material for a documentary marketed as a "Tucker Carlson Original."
-Carlson tweeted a promo for its airing Monday night, along with an exclusive interview with Rittenhouse.

-The crew sometimes sat in on defense meetings.
-Richards told The Associated Press that he opposed it as inappropriate and said he tossed the crew out several times.
-He said it was arranged by those raising money for Rittenhouse.
+Hours after the verdict, Fox News touted an exclusive interview and upcoming documentary on Rittenhouse, with footage that made it clear a crew had been embedded with him during the trial.
+Richards told The Associated Press on Saturday that he opposed the crew as inappropriate, but that it was arranged by those raising money for Rittenhouse.

 “It was not approved by me, but I’m not always in control," he said, adding that he had to toss the crew out of the room on several occasions: “I think it detracted from what we were trying to do, and that was obviously to get Kyle found not guilty.”